A Guide to Reliable Oxygen Purity and Industrial Gas Monitoring

 Our equipment features a powerful Command Center User Interface.
 This user-friendly interface streamlines operation and monitoring by your technical team.
 Technicians can use the interface to configure and troubleshoot any AMI gas analyzer.
 Variable types of alarms can be set to ensure safe and consistent ASU operation.
 The software can generate time-stamped data logs for use in solving intermittent issues with the equipment.

-Our unique patented eliminator cell block offers a unique sample system approach that virtually eliminates all potential leak paths and optimizes flow efficiencies.
+Our unique proprietary Eliminator Cell Block offers a unique sample system approach that virtually eliminates all potential leak paths and optimizes flow efficiencies.
 The compact sample system and flow efficient sensor pocket are built directly into a solid metallic block.
 We eliminated long lengths of tubing which can leak with precision drilled intersecting gas passages.
-The cell block delivers up to 400% faster measurement response time and minimizes the size of the analyzer.
+The cell block delivers up to 400% faster measurement response time and minimizes the size of the analyzer for gaseous oxygen.

 Seamless system integration

 Our systems are designed to seamlessly integrate with various control systems and software platforms.
 The addition of our equipment augments the capabilities of your current ASU environment.
-The information provided by AMI’s devices improves production and promotes safety in industries utilizing air separation units.
+The information provided by AMI oxygen analyzers improves production and promotes safety in industries utilizing air separation units.

 Air Separation Downloads